erezn5/automation-lead-ha/README.md

 # Automation Tech Lead – Home Assignment
-## End-to-End Test Framework for Data Pipeline Integrity
+## Automation Test Project for Data Pipeline Integrity

 ---

 ## Objective

-Design and implement a **production-grade automation test framework** validating an end-to-end data pipeline.
+Design and implement a **production-grade automation test project** validating an end-to-end data pipeline.

 **Definition of Done:**
 You submit a GitHub repository containing a runnable automation project with: